soffes/blog/published/2010-05-26-new-server-script/new-server-script.markdown

 ---
-title: New Server Script
+tags:
-categories: development
+- development
 ---

+# New Server Script

 I've found myself setting up lots of servers over at [RackSpace Cloud](http://rackspacecloud.com) lately.
 It seemed look a good idea to automate everything instead of leaving it up to myself to remember everything you have to do each time.